-Remember, this is your body and you deserve the best care you can get.
-But it is your responsibility to take proactive steps to get the care you need.
+Remember, this is your body, and you deserve the best care you can get, but it is your responsibility to take proactive steps to get the care you need.

-Things You Can Do To Prevent a Cervicogenic Headache
+How to Prevent a Cervicogenic Headache

 Prevention is always the best medicine.
 By preventing shoulder stiffness and misalignment of my neck, I get far fewer of these headaches.

-For instance, I have found that when I sleep with my head flopped to the right, I'm sure to wake up "in trouble".
+- For instance, I have found that when I sleep with my head flopped to the right, I'm sure to wake up "in trouble."
 So, I have a few methods to prevent this: